-- online (via desktops, mobile devices and apps), including through web chat and peer support forums
+- online (via desktops, mobile devices and apps), including through web chat and peer support forums, or

 - by phone, including through calls or texts.

-This makes sure anyone can access support when they need it, as either a complement or alternative to face-to-face therapies.
+This makes sure Australians can access support when they need it, as either a complement or an alternative to face-to-face therapies.

 Digital services often focus on common mental health conditions, such as anxiety and depression, and include:

 Services are delivered in real time in various settings, including homes, workplaces, schools and clinicians’ practices.

 Some services offer fully automated self-help programs, while others involve guidance from clinicians, trained counsellors, volunteer crisis supporters, teachers, administrators or peers.